Okkoma/GalaxianMatch/README.md

 ## License

-This project is licensed under the MIT License.
 For more details, see the LICENSE file.